codacy/docs/docs/faq/troubleshooting/we-no-longer-have-access-to-this-repository.md

     This is only possible if the user configuring the integration with the remote Git provider has administrator access to the repository.
 Otherwise, this operation will fail.
 Alternatively, you can do this process manually by copying the SSH key.

     !!! note
-        If [your repository is using submodules on Codacy](../../repositories-configure/using-submodules.md), add a new SSH user key to your git provider account instead.
+        If [your repository is using submodules on Codacy](../../repositories-configure/using-submodules.md), add a new SSH user key to your Git provider account instead.

     ![Generate new key](images/we-no-longer-have-access-to-this-repository-new-key.png)